8bitcurser/scout/README.md

 1. Clone the project
 2. Build the project with `docker-compose build && docker-compose up`
 3. Head in your browser to `localhost:8000` the output should be a  `{}`
-4. Head in your browswer to `localhost:8080` the output should be the vue.js home site.
+4. Head in your browser to `localhost:8080` the output should be the vue.js home site.
+5. Head in your browser to `localhost:8545` the output should be the following `{"jsonrpc":"2.0","id":null,"error":{"code":-32700,"message":"Parse error: Unexpected end of JSON input"}}`